rweekly/rweekly.org/draft.md

 ###  Resources

-- [Headless Chrome Automation with R](https://speakerdeck.com/rlesur/headless-chrome-automation-with-r-the-crrri-package) --- The {crrri} package by Christophe Dervieux and Romain Lesur
+- [Headless Chrome Automation with R](https://speakerdeck.com/rlesur/headless-chrome-automation-with-r-the-crrri-package) --- The slides for the talk at @uRosconf on Headless Chrome Automation for The {crrri} package by Christophe Dervieux and Romain Lesur

 ###  New Packages